Imyaminov/Blog-template-based/README.md

 ## Authors

-Contributors names and contact info
+ Authors name and contact info

 ex.
 [Abduboriy](https://www.linkedin.com/in/abduboriy-imyaminov/)

 ## License

-This project is licensed under the [NAME HERE] License - see the LICENSE.md file for details
+This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/Imyaminov/blog-app-template-based/blob/main/LICENSE.md) file for details